UT Health Austin Sports Medicine Timeout

 - Avoid beverages and foods that are high in processed sugars

-- Stretching your side-body by raising your right arm straight up and then leaning towards the left, hold for 30 seconds and then repeat on the opposite side
+- Stretch your sides by raising your right arm straight up and then leaning towards the left, hold for 30 seconds, and then repeat on the opposite side

-- When a stitch does occur, slow your pace and breathe deeply until the pain subsides
+- Slow your pace and breathe deeply until the pain subsides

-- You can also massage or press on the area affected by pain or bend forward to stretch the diaphragm and ease pain
+- Massage or press on the area affected by pain or bend forward to stretch the diaphragm to ease pain

-Although the research and suggestions above have not been proven, we do hope they help alleviate those pesky cramps during your activity.
-If you are experiencing pain regularly or think you may have a more serious condition, please make an appointment with your doctor.
+If you are experiencing pain regularly or think you may have a more serious condition, please make an appointment with your primary care provider.